kossidts/lingueasy/README.md

 **Code less, write less, reach more clients around the world.**

-A fast, minimalist and easy to use library for translating source code.
+A fast, minimalist and easy to use library for translating source codes.

-Lingueasy generates translation templates based on the source code.
-You can manually translate or use the built-in `Deepl API` to automatically generate transations.
+Lingueasy creates translation templates based on the source code and it can automatically translate them to your target languages using the built-in `Deepl API`.
+But you are also free to manually translate the templates.

 ## Installation